Hypnosis for a Food Obsession

 Negative health outcomes such as obesity and diabetes can be caused by unhealthy eating habits.
 Lack of nutritional knowledge, busy lifestyles, and easy access to fast food all contribute to unhealthy eating patterns.

 Unhealthy eating can lead to food obsessions, especially a craving for junk food.
-It's easy to become addicted to junk food because it is cheap, convenient, and designed to taste exceptionally good.
+It's easy to become reliant on junk food because it is cheap, convenient, and designed to taste exceptionally good.

 Most people eat foods high in carbohydrates, fat, and salt because these factors trigger the pleasure centres in their brains and release feel-good hormones such as dopamine and serotonin.
 Artificial sweeteners like aspartame and sucralose also make food tastier and more delicious and create cravings to eat more.